Jouddeken/graduation-project/docs/technical/framework.md

 [^2]: Kukic, Ado.
 (10-01-2017).
 Alternatives to Native Mobile App Development.
 Consulted on 23-03-2018 from: https://auth0.com/blog/alternatives-to-native-mobile-app-development/
 [^3]: Google.
 (Date unknown).
 Flutter.
 Consulted on 23-03-2018 from: https://flutter.io/
 [^4]: Research done during internship from 01-11-2017 till 19-02-2018
+[^5]: Chrzanowska, Natalia.
+(22-10-2017).
+React Native - Pros and Cons Of Facebook’s Framework.
+Consulted on 06-06-2018 from: https://www.netguru.co/blog/react-native-pros-and-cons
+[^6]: Kiewning, Dennis.
+(04-01-2018).
+React Native - The Good, the Bad and the Ugly.
+Consulted on 06-06-2018 from: https://medium.com/widgetlabs/react-native-and-the-good-the-bad-and-the-ugly-f10b5baf703e